nocoineratall/rock-paper-scissors/README.md

 TOP Rock Paper Scissors project

-Simple game, to be played in the console against the computer.
+Simple game to be played against the computer
-No interface yet - will be coming soon
+Make a choice using the buttons provided
-First to score 3 points, wins the game
+The interface provides a score count and a round result Tie is possible
-The game completes after 5 rounds.
-Win, Lose or Tie are possible Take your guess and try to beat the Computer within 5 rounds!
+First to score 5 points wins the game